top of page

 No Infection Risk

-As the treatment doesnt require any cuts or incisions, There’s virtually no risk of surgical site infections (SSIs) or nosocomial infections (those acquired in the hospital) that can occur with traditional surgery.
+As the treatment doesn't require any cuts or incisions, there’s virtually no risk of surgical site infections (SSIs) or nosocomial infections (those acquired in the hospital) that can occur with traditional surgery.

 In conventional surgical procedures, open wounds can become entry points for bacteria, leading to complications like sepsis or wound dehiscence (when a wound reopens), often requiring antibiotics or even additional interventions.